angristan/palette/doc/blog/README.md

 This isn’t always trivial and ideally with a clustering algorithm we’d want it to figure those out for us because the point of it is to gain some insight from the data.
 However in our case we decided that we want the user to provide the number of dominant colors they want to extract from the image, so it's all good.

-In our case, are data points are three-dimensional (RGB) so the clustering process would look like this:

 ![](https://lh3.googleusercontent.com/-PC1vPUvCsKQ/WsjySpfx6uI/AAAAAAAABR8/gF5H-otSOtkAiY7HJUDoxv1HUDvBNtJ7QCLcBGAs/s640/data3d.gif)

+*In our case, are data points are three-dimensional (RGB) so the clustering process would look like this.*

 K-means also starts with a random choice of cluster centers and therefore it may yield different clustering results on different runs of the algorithm.
 Thus, **the results may not be repeatable and lack consistency**.
 K-means is **not deterministic**.
 Other cluster methods are more consistent.
 K-Medians is another clustering algorithm related to K-Means, except instead of recomputing the group center points using the mean we use the median vector of the group.
 This method is less sensitive to outliers (because of using the Median) but is much slower for larger datasets as sorting is required on each iteration when computing the Median vector.